Organic Recycling

 이 페이지를 다른 언어로 보려면, 아래 오른쪽 구석의 “언어 선택(Select Language)” 버튼을 클릭하십시오.

-• Reduce organic waste disposal 50% by 2020 and 75% by 2025.
+• Reducing organic waste disposal by 75% by 2025.

 Frequently Asked Questions